 Brenna also devotes time to proactive training and policy development for clients.
-She is a frequent speaker and trainer on topics such as eliminating harassment and promoting a healthy work environment.
+She is a frequent speaker and trainer on topics such as diversity and inclusion and promoting a healthy work environment.
 She has trained managers from the front lines to the C-Suite on these topics, including in response to the #MeToo movement.
 Committed to advancing diversity in the legal profession as well, Brenna regularly participates in initiatives aimed at supporting women and other diverse lawyers in the profession.

 In her free time, you can find Brenna, who founded her own charity and serves on several charitable boards, doing volunteer work or out for a run along the lakefront.

 - Brenna successfully defeated a motion for conditional certification of a putative collective action against a manufacturing company alleging unpaid overtime in violation of the Fair Labor Standards Act and state wage and hour laws, a victory that resulted in an early settlement on favorable terms for the client.

-- Brenna has extensive experience litigating sexual harassment and discrimination claims, including counseling and defending employers in complex cases involving claims by multiple employees within an organization and other highly publicized claims.
+- Brenna has extensive experience litigating sexual harassment and discrimination claims, including counseling and defending employers in cases involving claims by multiple employees within an organization and other highly publicized claims.
 Brenna also has successfully defended employers in multi-case and other complex litigation involving allegations of sexual assault in the workplace.

 - Brenna has represented plan administrators in ERISA litigation, including in high profile company stock class actions.